edinburgh-napier/set09121/lectures/lecture17.md

 - A simple solution may be to use more of your hardware resources.
 - Multi-core means you can execute code in parallel in different cores at the same time
-- There are different techniques: OpenMP, parallel STL algorithms (C++17), async, threads, etc
+- There are different techniques: OpenMP, Intel TBB, parallel STL algorithms (C++17), async, threads, etc
     - More on SET10108: Concurrent and Parallel Systems

 ---